 Good lighting is probably the most important thing not just for product photos but in photography in general.
 With the right lighting and background, you can even take good pictures with your phone.
 But, if you’re someone who wants to level up your product photos, you can find our best camera picks for beginner product photographers below.

-We’ve tested more than 100 cameras, and we’ve picked some of our favorites for product photography based on different budgets and skill levels.
+We’ve tested more than 100 cameras, and we’ve picked some of our favorite best camera for product photography based on different budgets and skill levels.
 Now I'm going to share my personal experience after our tests with them.

 It is no exaggeration to say that the camera is one of the most important tools for capturing high-quality product photos, and its role in photography has more than paid off.